 The policies in this manual are subject to change as the City grows and changes.
 Any changes in this manual shall apply to existing as well as future employees.
-If and when provisions are formally changed, you will be notified and appropriate replacement documentation will be provided.
+If and when provisions are formally changed, youthere-will be notified\notification and appropriate replacement documentation will be provided.
 No statement or promise made by a supervisor, manager, or department head may be interpreted as a change in policy, nor will it constitute an agreement with an employee.

-The City Personnel Rules are not a contract, express or implied.
-This handbook replaces (supersedes) all other previous Personnel Rules for the City of Grand Island as of 11-01-01.
+The City Personnel Rules and Regulations are not a contract, expressed or implied.
+This handbook replaces (supersedes) all other previous Personnel Rules or Administrative Policies for the City of Grand Island as of OctoberJanuary 1, 20065.

-EQUAL EMPLOYMENT OPPORTUNITY
+Sec.
+1.03 EQUAL EMPLOYMENT OPPORTUNITY

-The City of Grand Island affirms its commitment to providing a work environment that does not discriminate in employment opportunities or practices on the basis of race, color, religion, sex, mental or physical disability, marital status, or national origin.
+The City of Grand Island affirms its commitment to providing a work environment that does not discriminate in employment opportunities or practices on the basis of race, color, religion, sexsex, mental or physical disability, marital status, or national origin.
 The City will operate in full compliance with applicable federal, state and local laws prohibiting discrimination in employment.
 This policy governs all aspects of employment, including selection, job assignment, compensation, discipline, termination, and access to benefits and training.
 Anyone found to be engaging in any type of unlawful discrimination will be subject to disciplinary action, up to and including termination of employment.